ZeliardM/homebridge-ttlock-accesscode/README.md

 - Get the status of your TTLock devices.
 - Lock and unlock your TTLock devices.
 - Manage passcodes for your TTLock devices.
-- Integration into HomeKey for NFC Access to your TTLock devices.

 ## Requirements